HOME

 (recommended at least yearly)

 Remove the jets from the spa and place them in a bucket of cleaning solution.
-I recommend using Cascade automatic dishwashing soap and water in a 5 gallon paint bucket.
+I recommend using Cascade automatic dish washing soap and water in a 5 gallon paint bucket.
 Use one cup of Cascade to 5 gallons of water and soak for at least on hour.
+Or equivalent "pods".

 Then take each jet and agitate by hand up and down in the Cascade solution (wear rubber gloves).